jaruizes/angular2-routing/README.md

   > providers: [{provide: LocationStrategy, useClass: HashLocationStrategy}],

-* Including navigation links
+* Including navigation links.
   This is implemented in app.component.html

 ### Dynamic navigation
-In the real life, navigations aren't always performed by a link.
-In may cases, depends on the logic, a navigation is done an even it's necessary to pass some parameters to the target page.
+In the real life, navigation is not always performed by a link.
+In many cases, depends on the logic, a navigation is done programmatically an it's even necessary to pass some parameters to the target page.

 To do a navigation programmatically we have to use the function ```navigate()```of the Router object.
 In this example, we've added a new function in Feature1Component called ```gotofeature```that performs the navigation: